TAKE ACTION

 Identify yourself and where you're from when calling.
 Make sure you let them know that you live in their district.

-Get to the point quickly: ask that they support Senator McCain and Representative Rick Renzi's legislation to protect Fossil Creek as a Wild and Scenic River.
+Get to the point quickly: ask that your representative support the Ominbus Public Lands Management Act and the provision in it to protect Fossil Creek as a Wild and Scenic River.
 Thank them for acting to safeguard Arizona's natural resources, especially its free flowing native waterways, for future generations.

 The Honorable Trent Franks